| Anesthesia in

 appear to be spread through the Bull Terrier population with many

 individuals being sub-clinical, or appearing normal.
+How does this

 relate to sedation and anesthesia?
 Some drugs lower the seizure threshold,